odolezal/D-Link-DIR-655/README.md

 ![Disassembled D-Link DIR-655](images/router_2.jpg)

 * Unfortunately there is no label for UART pins.
-* **I just guess**: The group of 10 pins in lower left corner is JTAG interface.
+* **I just guess**: The group of 10 pins in lower right corner is JTAG interface.
 I dont have logic analysator to verify.

 ## Port scanning
 ### TCP enumeration scan